 I’m a graduate of Grand Valley State University with a B.A. in Writing and a minor in English.
 I’ve done grant writing, social media and newsletter writing, community engagement, and web content and design contract work for Better Drinking Culture, Wait 21, Every Woman’s Place, Safe Haven, Recovery Academy, Exodus Place, and A Father’s Walk.
-I’ve coordinate poetry programming for Grand Rapids Public Library, Kent District Library, Boys’ and Girls’ Clubs of America, and eighteen school districts.
+I’ve coordinated poetry programming for Grand Rapids Public Library, Kent District Library, the University of Northern Iowa, Boys’ and Girls’ Clubs of America, and nineteen school districts.

 I’m Editor-in-Chief of Hyype, Coordinator of the Dyer-Ives Poetry Competition for Grand Rapids Public Library, and host of WYCE’s Electric Poetry.